MaterializeInc/materialize/doc/user/sql/create-materialized-view.md

 ## Conceptual framework

 `CREATE MATERIALIZED VIEW` computes and maintains the results of a `SELECT` query in memory.
-(For more information about materialized views, see [What is Materialize?](../../overview/what-is-materialize))

-This means that as data streams in from your sources, Materialize incrementally updates the results of the view's `SELECT` statement.
-Because these results are available in memory, you can get an answer to the query with incredibly low latency.
+For more information, see [API Components: Materialized views](../../overview/api-components#materialized-views).

 ## Syntax